statbiophys/SONIA/README.md

   * infers a selection model with respect to a generative V(D)J model

 For any of them you can execute with the -h or --help flags to get the options.

+### Quick Demo
+After installing SONIA, we offer a quick demonstration of the console scripts.
+This will demonstrate generating and evaluating sequences and infer a selection model from the default model for human TCR beta chains that ships with SONIA.

+1. ```$ sonia-evaluate --humanTRB CASSTGNYGAFF --v_mask TRBV9 --j_mask TRBJ1-1 --ppost```
+  * This computes Ppost,Pgen and Q of the TCR CASSTGNYGAFF,TRBV9,TRBJ1-1 (you should get ~1.3e-11, ~9.2e-12 and ~1.4 respectively)

+2. ```$ sonia-generate --humanTRB -n 5 --pre```
+  * Generate 5 human TRB CDR3 sequences from the pre-selection repertoire and print to stdout along with the V and J genes used to generate them.

+3. ```$ sonia-generate --humanTRB -n 10000 --post -o example_seqs.txt```
+  * This generates a file example_seqs.tsv and writes 10000 generated human TRB CDR3 sequences from the post-selection repertoire.

+4. ```$ sonia-evaluate --humanTRB --ppost -i example_seqs.txt -m 5  -o example_evaluation.txt```
+  * This reads in the first 5 sequences from the file we just generated, example_seqs.tsv, evaluates them and writes the results them to the file example_pgens.tsv

+5. ```$ sonia-infer --humanTRB -i example_seqs.txt -o sel_model```
+  * This reads in the full file example_seqs.txt, infers a selection model and saves to the folder sel_model

 ## Contact